Author has written 3 stories for Fantasy, and Romance.

 Age: 31, give or take whatever is plausible to back up any arguments I am a part of

 Profession(s): Actual writer of varying quality; theatre performer ("will act for food"); occasional painter (of varyingly low quality); tutor of many* things; lecturer in linguistics (usually something of an exercise in masochism)

-Specific Abilities: Fantasy Writing, especially High Medieval in nature, character development and detailed backstory planning—especially for large casts
+Specific Abilities: Fantasy Writing, especially High Medieval in nature, character development and detailed backstory planning—usually for large casts

 I adore writing as a form of critique because there are so many different themes that can be explored.
 Words words political message, something something... words.